 Option 1: Manually

 In the past, you had to log in manually to the new system and do things yourself.
 Especially if you created your key with a tool like PuTTYgen on Windows.
-Then you logged in on the other system, created a .ssh directory and the related authorized_keys file.
-Of course, it was common to forget setting the right permissions, resulting in the authentication to fail.
+Then you logged in on the other system and created a .ssh directory and the related authorized_keys file.
+Of course, it was common to forget setting the right permissions, resulting in the authentication failing.

 Option 2: Using ssh-copy-id

-Much easier is to use the SSH utility ssh-copy-id.
-Just run the tool and provide it your username on the remote server, with the remote server name.
+It is much easier to use the SSH utility ssh-copy-id.
+Just run the tool and provide it with your username on the remote server, with the remote server name.

 It will use your local environment to determine the related key(s) and copy it over.
 In case you use an alternative identity file, you can provide that with the -i option.
 Same for when running on a different port, specify it together with -p.
 To simplify your life, set up a ssh_config file.
 This way the right username and port are used.

 If you don’t have the ssh-copy-id, or using Windows, you have to create something yourself.